 This morning we will catch the first bus from Pollonia to Adamas where we will catch the Speedrunner 3 to Athens.

 The packing is done and we take five minutes to have a cup of tea on the balcony.
-If you want peace and tranquility than I really recommend Pollonia and I definitely recommend Pergola as a place to stay.
+If you want peace and tranquillity then I really recommend Pollonia and I definitely recommend Pergola as a place to stay.

 On the back wall of the shop is a glass fronted wooden box with a live beehive on display.
 They enter through a narrow pipe on the outside wall.